mo84sa/JS-final-project/README.md

   - What data will you use from it?
 - Anything else that will help us understand what you are creating!

+Not sure where to start?
+Try going to [the list of public APIs](https://github.com/toddmotto/public-apis) and finding one that sounds interesting!

 ---

 ### Example Ideas